Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Abstract

 \section{Abstract}

 Large language models (LLMs) often exhibit sycophancy: agreement with user stance even when it conflicts with the model's opinion.
 While prior work has mostly studied this in single-agent settings, it remains underexplored in collaborative multi-agent systems.
 We ask whether awareness of other agents' sycophancy levels influences discussion outcomes.
 To investigate this, we run controlled experiments with six open-source LLMs, providing agents with peer sycophancy rankings that estimate each peer's tendency toward sycophancy.
 These rankings are based on scores calculated using various static (pre-discussion) and dynamic (online) strategies.
 We find that providing sycophancy priors reduces the influence of sycophancy-prone peers, mitigates error-cascades, and improves final discussion accuracy by an absolute 10.5\%.
-Thus, this is a lightweight, effective way to reduce discussion sycophancy and improve downstream accuracy.\footnote{ Code available at \href{https://github.com/0awesomeapples-dev/multiagent-discussion-sycophancy}{https://github.com/0awesomeapples-dev/multiagent-discussion-sycophancy}.}
+Thus, this is a lightweight and efficient way to reduce model sycophancy during discussions and subsequently improve downstream accuracy.\textsuperscript{\textdagger}{ }